 - Good weed control aids cultural measures.

-Organic control Control of mummy berry is very difficult using organic or conventional tactics.
+Organic control Control of mummy berry is difficult using organic tactics.
 None of the materials typically used by organic growers have resulted in effective protection of new shoots and flowers.
 Organic growers should then focus on reduction of overwintering inoculum.
 Scouting and aggressive removal of even the smallest amount of mummy berry during and after harvest will be useful for new planting, which do not yet exhibit much disease.
 Growers with small acreage should focus on removal of as many mummies as possible at and after harvest combined with aggressive disruption of developing apothecia in the spring.
 Efforts need to be 99.9% effective to have significant impact on this disease.

 - Spray soil surface in early spring between bud break and bloom to destroy or inhibit developing apothecia.
 Repeat applications may be required because apothecia develop over a period of several weeks.
 Note: Lime sulfur labels do not specifically indicate soil application.